 Many experienced speakers are profitable, but not many run their speaking careers like a traditional business.
-Recently Stacey Hanke and I discussed how she’s created a booming business, even in the pandemic, by utilizing traditional business methods and innovative marketing practices.
+Recently Stacey Hanke and I discussed how she’s created a successful speaking business, even in the pandemic, by utilizing traditional business methods and innovative marketing practices.
 Stacey is author of the book; Influence Redefined…Be the Leader You Were Meant to Be, Monday to Monday®.
 She is also co-author of the book; Yes You Can!
 Everything You Need From A To Z To Influence Others To Take Action.

-Before focusing on what you do on stage you have to GET on stage, whether it be at a live event or an online event.
+Before focusing on what you do on stage, you have to GET on stage, whether it be at a live event or an online event.
 You can’t get on stage without working the business – and that means constant business development and networking.

 You also must run a business to get on stage.
 That means watching your numbers.
 Stacey watches hers weekly, sometimes daily.
 She suggests watching them at least monthly.
 “Numbers” means looking at what are you billing and what’s going out.
 What’s the overhead that you need to cover?
-Stacey has goals every month to clarify how much they need to make every month to run a profitable business.
+Stacey has goals every month to clarify how much they need to make every month to run a successful speaking business.
 The more that you understand your numbers the more calm and confident you can be.
 If the numbers aren’t where you want them to be that’s a signal that you have to decide what you’re going to do next.
 That could be another social media pitch, pitch new clients even more, call existing clients for repeat business and other business development strategies that you think will work for you.
 The numbers will help drive your strategy and how you run your business every day, every week, every month.
 Stacey and her team have a check in point every month, so they know what they need to do during the next 30 days.

 Your Business Development Plan